Visiting the Tower of London: 10 Top Attractions, Tips & Tours

 Many famous people were also executed or murdered within its walls, including Henry VI, as well as two of Henry VIII's wives.
 The last executions carried out in the tower took place during WWII, when a number of spies were shot here.
 It's no wonder that ghosts are reputed to haunt its ramparts and dungeons!

 1. The White Tower and the Line of Kings

-In the center of the Inner Ward, the White Tower - named for the white stone it was built from - was begun in 1078 and completed about 1100.
+Set in the center of the Inner Ward, the White Tower - named for the white stone it was built from - was begun in 1078 and completed around 1100.
 Four stories tall, with walls up to 15 feet thick, the structure has small cupolas on the corner turrets.
 These were added in the 17th century, and the exterior was later restored by Christopher Wren.

 2. The Jewel House: Home of the Crown Jewels

 3. The Royal Mint

 The Royal Mint - located here from 1279 to 1812 - is the focus of the excellent Coins and Kings exhibit.
 Portraying the lives of the workers and the stories behind the coins they minted, the exhibit is on the site of the original mint and includes interactive displays and rare objects from the Royal Mint Museum.

 4. The Medieval Palace